Image Analysis and Data Fusion

 TC Newsletter

 The committee distributes an e-mail newsletter to all committee members on a monthly basis regarding recent advancements, datasets, and opportunities.
 If you are interested in receiving the newsletter, please join the TC.
-If you want to let us know about upcoming conference/workshop/journal deadlines, new datasets or challenges, or vacant positions in remote sensing and earth observation, we would highly appreciate your input.
+We would highly appreciate your input if you want to let us know about upcoming conference/workshop/journal deadlines, new datasets or challenges, or vacant positions in remote sensing and earth observation.

 EOD: The Earth Observation Database